Brushed DC electric motor: Wound stators

-The field coils have traditionally existed in four basic formats: separately excited (sepex), series-wound, shunt-wound, and a combination of the latter two; compound-wound.
+The field coils have conventionally existed in four basic formats: separately excited (sepex), series-wound, shunt-wound, and a combination of the latter two, compound-wound.

-In a series wound motor, the field coils are connected electrically in series with the armature coils (via the brushes).
-In a shunt wound motor, the field coils are connected in parallel, or "shunted" to the armature coils.
-In a separately excited (sepex) motor the field coils are supplied from an independent source, such as a motor-generator and the field current is unaffected by changes in the armature current.
+In a series-wound motor, the field coils are connected electrically in series with the armature coils (via the brushes).
+In a shunt-wound motor, the field coils are connected in parallel, or shunted to the armature coils.
+In a separately excited (sepex) motor, the field coils are supplied from an independent source, such as a motor–generator, and the field current is unaffected by changes in the armature current.
 The sepex system was sometimes used in DC traction motors to facilitate control of wheelslip.

 Permanent-magnet motors

 Permanent-magnet types have some performance advantages over direct-current, excited, synchronous types, and have become predominant in fractional horsepower applications.
-They are smaller, lighter, more efficient and reliable than other singly-fed electric machines.
+They are smaller, lighter, more efficient and more reliable than other singly-fed electric machines.

 Originally all large industrial DC motors used wound field or rotor magnets.
-Permanent magnets have traditionally only been useful on small motors because it was difficult to find a material capable of retaining a high-strength field.
+Permanent magnets have conventionally only been useful in small motors because it was difficult to find a material capable of retaining a high-strength field.
 Only recently have advances in materials technology allowed the creation of high-intensity permanent magnets, such as neodymium magnets, allowing the development of compact, high-power motors without the extra volume of field coils and excitation means.
-But as these high performance permanent magnets become more applied in electric motor or generator systems, other problems are realized (see Permanent magnet synchronous generator).
+But as these high-performance permanent magnets are applied more in electric motor and generator systems other problems are realized (see Permanent magnet synchronous generator).